 Silicone gel-filled implants may provide a more natural feel and are the implant choice of the majority of my patients.
 In November 2006, after fifteen years, the U.S. Food and Drug Administration (FDA) had re-approved silicone breast implants for breast augmentation surgery.
 I am proud to offer patients the option of silicone gel-filled breast implants, since they are much softer and feel more natural than saline-filled breast implants.

 What is the difference between round and teardrop shaped implants?

 When choosing breast implants, shape is an important consideration.
 The two basic breast implant shapes are round and teardrop.
 Breasts differ greatly from woman to woman, so the ideal breast implant shape for each patient must be determined with care.

 Teardrop Breast Implants.
-As the name indicates, a teardrop breast implant, also known as a contoured breast implant, is shaped like a teardrop.
+As the name indicates, a teardrop breast implant, also known as a contoured or anatomical breast implant, is shaped like a teardrop.
 Breasts attain a more gently sloping contour with teardrop breast implants.
 Teardrop implants better resemble the natural shape of the breast.
 There is greater preservation of the contour and fullness of the upper portion of the breast, and less overstretching, also known as "bottoming-out".
 They require much more care in placement.
 When inserted, they are often tilted to better follow the natural contour of the breast.
 The degree of tilt requires more attention if the degree of symmetry is to be optimized.
 The teardrop-shaped implants often provide greater projection by volume.
 For women who want more naturally shaped teardrop breasts, these implants may be the ideal choice.
 Breasts with teardrop shaped implants typically excel in appearance in women who have loss of fullness and stretching secondary to pregnancy and lactation.

 Round vs. Teardrop Implants – Which gives the breast a better shape?